pixeloven/pixeloven/docs/contribution.md

 > Note commit formatting is helpful for us for generating a [CHANGELOG](CHANGELOG.md) so we know what goes into each tagged release.
 The actual version doesn't matter as much as tracking our changes in a highly discoverable way.

 ### Commit Linting
-When executing a standard commit `git commit` the a pre-commit hook will check the format of the message `-m`.
+When executing a standard commit `git commit` the pre-commit hook will check the format of the message `-m`.

 Invalid commit might look like:
 ```bash